abhin5821/Turkish-Music-Emotion-Classification/README.md

 # **Turkish Music Classification**
 Source : [Turkish-Music-Emotion](https://archive.ics.uci.edu/dataset/862/turkish+music+emotion) |  Main File : [main.ipynb](main.ipynb)

-## Objective:
+## Objective
-Classification of verbal and nonverbal music from different genres of Turkish music into 4 discrete classes based on its Emotions,
+Classification of verbal and non-verbal music from different genres of Turkish music into 4 discrete classes based on its Emotions,
 namely: happy, sad, angry, relax.

-## Dataset:
+## Dataset
-Dataset is created by extracting the intrinstic characteristics such as Mel Frequency Cepstral Coefficients (MFCCs), Tempo, Chromagram, Spectral and Harmonic features of Turkish-Music of various generes.
+Dataset is created by extracting the intrinstic characteristics such as Mel Frequency Cepstral Coefficients (MFCCs), Tempo, Chromagram, Spectral and Harmonic features of Turkish-Music of various genres.
 The Dataset consists of 400 instances and 50 Fearures.
 The target Feature has 4 classes: happy, sad, angry, relax.

 Link : [Acoustic_features.csv](Acoustic_Features.csv)